kulbida/music-loader/README.md

 Assuming we are building a real-word batch script that can be used in a semi-production environment, the following decisions have been made.
 1. Using streams instead of pure files (still, the input data file  supported as requested)

 2. Input data validation, the program has to gracefully process bad data in the changeset files without bad data propagation down the stream.
 Instructions that do not pass validation are captured in a separate `error.log` file for further investigation and a potential rerun of the batch command.

 3. Security.
 In our proposed solution we have used streams instead of files as you need to persist the file, make sure it is securely stored and deleted afterward.
 Streams are, on the other hand, can be easily consumed and produced via using secure transport, such as HTTPS, for example, or HTTP socket.
 Another consideration is there is a potential security vulnerability due to the nature of the `changes.json` file since it serializes the class name.
 For further improvements, the additional layer for changeset files validation can be implemented.

 4. Using streams, we can easily distribute the load across the workers that are dispersed across the wire.

 5. We used data serialization and de-serialization to provide data integrity checks and data validation.
 It slows down the performance a little bit, but since we are building real-world batch applications, data consistency is our priority over performance.

 6. The proposed solution should process small to medium-sized JSON files, close to 500MB per file.
 For larger files, our suggestion is to replace in-memory storage with NoSQL database.

 7. The design of the application allows to chain commands and apply various command (changes.json) files by using UNIX STDIN and STDOUT interfaces

 8. Scalability.
 Due to the distributed nature of the batch command, the proposed solution can be deployed into multiple nodes, which allows applying changes incrementally.

-9. The proposed solution uses lazy-loading design pattern when possible to consume resources efficiently
+9. The proposed solution uses lazy-loading design pattern when possible to consume resources efficiently.

 10. Exceptions for exceptional cases, we have designed this solution to consume bad data and void bad data propagation.
 However, this may not be the best idea for some specific instances in which data integrity is a significant factor.

 11. The proposed design can serve as a base foundation for simple ETL operations.
 Data validation allows you to call external services to check for e-mail validness or making database requests to get additional information.
 See the details below for a complete list of features.

 12. Note: for simplicity's sake, we do not check for the uniqueness of the data objects when we add to the collection as well as other extra features.
 The proposed solution allows for developing additional functionality in a modular way using public or private API.
 For example, we could move some of the logic into separate methods or classes for this example, we decided to keep things simple.

 ### Dependencies